isomerpages/moe-catholichigh/_prospective-students/Sec Admission/Frequently Asked Questions (Secondary Section).md

 _(A17) Does my son need to buy a laptop/mobile devices as part of school programme when he joins CHS?_

 *   From 2022, all our Levels 1 to 4 students will need to own a school-prescribed personal learning device (PLD) under the new national digital literacy programme (NDLP).
-They will use the device  in tandem with the school’s learning environment and the Singapore Student Learning Space (SLS).
+They will use the device&nbsp; in tandem with the school’s learning environment and the Singapore Student Learning Space (SLS).&nbsp;
-*   The purchase of PLDs under the MOE Device Bulk Tender has to be made through the school in February 2022.
+*   The purchase of PLDs under the MOE Device Bulk Tender has to be made through the school in February 2022.&nbsp;
 *   The device of choice for CHS is the Lenovo 500e Chromebook.

 _(A18) How will my son pay for this laptop/mobile device?_